 Location and premises

-Legal prerequisites and building regulations for commercial use of premises in Munich
+Legal prerequisites, building and zoning regulations for commercial use of premises in Munich

 Where is the best place to set up your business?
 That depends on the specific nature of your business project.

 Find out what location factors are important for you:

 - Are passing customers important to your business?

 - Or is close proximity to suppliers and partners better?

 - What about the local competitive landscape?

 - Do you need easy access to your premises?

 - Are industry centers, start-up centers, coworking spaces or business centers are a good starting point for you?

 - Is interim and long-term workspace use an option for you?